Destinations / July 07, 2018. By Paulo Tavares

 Guests rave about A Brasileira’s fantastic location just a 4 minute walk from Avenida dos Alidos and a stone’s throw from the São Bento train station.
 The hotel is divided into six floors with 90 luxurious rooms and suites.
 Interior designers took inspiration from the spice trade during the Portuguese Age of Exploration.
 From cinnamon to chocolate, tea to cocoa, and anise to pepper each floor provides a sensory immersion, which ranges from scented corridors to pictures covering the walls behind the headboards.
 Other highlights we love, the historic A Brasileira café, a popular spot among locals.

-For one of the best places to stay in Porto, you can’t get more centrally located than the Intercontinental.
-The hotel stands prominently facing the Town Hall at the end of Porto’s main avenue, Avenida dos Alidos.
-Housed in a converted palace the hotel exudes character.
+You can’t get more centrally located than the Intercontinental.
+This Porto hotel stands prominently facing the Town Hall at the end of Porto’s main avenue, Avenida dos Alidos.
+Housed in a converted palace it exudes character.
 Suites and rooms combine mod cons like minibars and walk in showers with old world elegance created by classic design elements like heavy tasselled curtains and Deco-style mirrored headboards.

-A newly renovated hotel in a great location just across the road from Trindade metro station with direct links to the airport and within walking distance of Avenida dos Alidos in the heart of Porto.
+A newly renovated hotel in Porto, located just across the road from Trindade metro station with direct links to the airport and within walking distance of Avenida dos Alidos in the heart of Porto.
 After settling in make a bee line for Leitaria Quinta do Paço, and order an éclair in your favourite flavour.
 For dinner there’s Guarany Café where the octopus fillets and rice pair perfectly with the vinho verde.

 Step back in time and stay in Grande Hotel do Porto.
 One of Porto’s oldest hotels is reminiscent of nineteenth century, fin de siécle charm.
 Great for shopping along the pedestrianised Rua de Santa Catarina, go for coffee in the nearby Majestic Café, one of the most beautiful cafés in the world.